HenryHXYao/-CarND-P4/writeup_report.md

 #### Data Collection

 Training data was chosen to keep the vehicle driving on the road.
 To capture good driving behavior, I recorded 4 laps on track-1 using center lane driving.
 Two of the 4 laps were clockwise and the others were counter-clockwise.
-There were 3442 center images in total and here is an example image of center lane driving:
+There were 3442 center images in total and here is an example center image:

 ![alt text][image2]

 When the center images were recorded while driving, the left and right images were also captured.
-SO I used the left and right images to teach the vehicle to go back to the center line with correction = 0.1.
-The reason to choose left and right images rather than recording recovering driving from the sides of the road were:
+So I used the left and right images to teach the vehicle to go back to the center line with correction = 0.1.
+The reason to choose left and right images rather than recording recovering driving from the sides of the road are:
-* The left and right images were recorded all along the entire track
+* The left and right images were recorded all along the entire track, so it could provide more data than recording recovering driving at some spots on the track.
-* you didn't need to teach the vehicle go back to the center manually Here are the images captured by the left, center and right cameras:
+* You didn't need to teach the vehicle to go back to the center manually, which is quite exhausting compared to driving on the center line.

+The left and right images provided 6884 samples, which is twice of the center images.
+Here are the images captured by the left, center and right cameras:

 |left|center|right|
 |-|-|-|
 |![alt text][image3]|![alt text][image4]|![alt text][image5]|

 Finaly, I flipped the center images and angles to augment the data set.
-This approach provided additional 3442 images for training. here is an image that has then been flipped:
+This approach provided additional 3442 images for training.
+Here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]